 The frequency of bone fractures in women taking calcium supplements was also twice that of women not taking calcium supplements (40.8% versis 20.8%) suggesting that they had pre-existing factors associated with osteoporosis, such as vitamin D deficiency.

 Of the 98 women taking calcium supplements initially, most also took vitamin D, although 14% did not.
-The authors confirmed via email that blood vitamin D levels were not measured to assess vitamin D status, however.
+The authors confirmed via email that blood vitamin D levels were not measured to assess vitamin D status.
 This is important as, even in older people who take vitamin D supplements, it is often difficult to maintain adequate vitamin D levels.
+The link may not be with calcium, after all, but with vitamin D deficiency.

 Previous studies have shown that as many as one in two people in Sweden are deficient in vitamin D during the winter months.
 I would suggest that Swedish women with a previous history of stroke (and those who develop dementia) are even more likely to be vitamin D deficient as a result of being house-bound.